tsawler/pasty/readme.md

 Unlike JSON Web Tokens (JWT), which gives developers more than enough rope with which to hang themselves, PASETO only allows secure operations.
 JWT gives you "algorithm agility", while PASETO gives you "versioned protocols."
-It's unlikely that you'll be able to use Paseto insecurely.
+It's unlikely that you'll be able to use PASETO insecurely.

 This module uses [go-paseto](https://github.com/aidantwoods/go-paseto) to generate and validate tokens.